 During late October, The New York Times published a front page news story essentially saying that genetically modified crops (GMOs) don’t increase crop yields and don’t reduce pesticide use.
-However, Kevin Drum at Mother Jones had a look at the Grey Lady’s piece after Nathaniel Johnson at Grist <a href= "http://grist.org/food/what-the-new-york-times-missed-with-its-big-gmo-story/"highlighted the news piece's glaring errors and agreed with Johnson The New York Times story was nothing short of deceptive.
+However, Kevin Drum at Mother Jones had a look at the Grey Lady’s piece after Nathaniel Johnson at Grist highlighted the news piece as having glaring errors and agreed with Johnson The New York Times story was nothing short of deceptive.

 For example, as Johnson points out, The New York Times states that the use of GMO seeds has expanded and insecticide use has gone down, but overall herbicide use has increased.
 This as opposed to France where The Times states GMO seed usage is down but so is herbicide use.
 However, using data and quoting from University of Wyoming scientist Dr. Andrew Kniss, Drum responds to The Times‘ point: